TA & Graders

 The ideal candidate for Basic Biology...

-- an interest in teaching as a career
+- an interest in teaching

 - have earned an A or B in General Biology and one or two biology core courses